-Commencing with the 2018 election cycle, all principal campaign committees and political action committees that peviously filed with the judge of probate, other than candidates for municipal office, shall file electronically with the Secretary of State. [§17-5-9(e)]
+Effective August 1, 2023, all principal campaign committees for municipal candidates that previously filed with the judge of probate shall file electronically with the Secretary of State.
+(Act 2021-314)

-A candidate may either serve as the sole member of his or her principal campaign committee or may appoint from two to five persons.
-If a candidate serves as his or her own principal campaign committee, he or she shall designate a COMMITTEE DISSOLUTION DESIGNEE, a person responsible for dissolving that principal campaign committee in the event of death or incapacity.
-If the designated person is unable to serve in this capacity at the time of death or incapacity, the principal campaign committee shall be dissolved by the candidate's personal representative as appointed by the judge of probate. [§17-5-4(c)]
+A candidate may either serve as the sole member of their principal campaign committee or may appoint from two (2) to five (5) persons.
+If a candidate serves as their own principal campaign committee, they shall designate a COMMITTEE DISSOLUTION DESIGNEE, a person responsible for dissolving the principal campaign committee in the event of the candidate's death or incapacity.
+If the designated person is unable to serve in this capacity at the time of the candidate's death or incapacity, the principal campaign committee shall be dissolved by the candidate's personal representative as appointed by the judge of probate. [§ 17-5-4(c)]

-A candidate may also select a DESIGNATED FILING AGENT when appointing his or her campaign finance committee.
+Candidates and PACs may also select a DESIGNATED FILING AGENT when appointing their campaign finance committee.
 That agent will be authorized to file all required reports for the candidate during the election cycle.